cornell-ece5745/ece5745-S01-front-end/docs/index.md

     % pytest ../regincr/RegIncrRTL_test.py -sv --dump-vcd
     % gtkwave regincr.RegIncrRTL_test.test_small.vcd

+If you are using Verilog RTL instead of PyMTL RTL, you might need to use
+this:

+    % cd $TOPDIR/sim/build
+    % gtkwave RegIncrVRTL.verilator1.vcd

 **To Do On Your Own:** Add some more tests by using `geany` or your favorite text editor to open the test script named `RegIncrRTL_test.py`.
 PyMTL provides lots of helper utilities to make testing more productive.